akhettar/vault-secrets-plugin/README.md

 ![Digging for secrets](working-hard.png) ![Vault](vault.png)

-This Go library is used to load secrets from the vault server into memory at the start of the service.
+This vault plugin is used to load secrets from the vault server into memory at the start of the service.
 The secrets then can be accessed from memeory at runtime.
 This library has been inspired from [the Spring Vault Cloud](https://cloud.spring.io/spring-cloud-vault/reference/html/#vault.config.backends) by which a microservice or an application loads its secrets from the vault server at the startup.
 So the secrets are loaded once into the memory and are accessible throughout the application lifecycle.

+## Usage
 This library supports two types of vault authentication methods: `Kubernetes` and `App role` - see below more details on how to instantiate an instance of the vault client

 Here is an example of the client can be used in app